figtools/figgy.docs/docs/getting-started/basics.md

 ### The solution: Config Replication

-The `/shared` **fig tree** is a special configuration tree where you can store configurations that are shared among numerous services.
+The `/shared` **fig tree** is a special configuration tree where configurations that are shared among numerous services may be stored.
 This is great for DNS names, database names, and anything else that is used in more than one place.

 !!! hint "As with all Figgy concepts, the `/shared` tree convention is a recommendation.
 It is not enforced by Figgy."